SatcomRadio/Amplifier_RD15HVF1/README.md

 ## Features:

-- With 1,5W at 300mhz it gives an output of 15W
+- With 4W at 300mhz it gives an output of around 23W at 13.8v
-- The frequency with maximum power is at 305mhz
 - The input SWR is well tunned

 <img src="./img/swr.png" alt="swr" width="200"/>